 You'll find them in delis as well because it balances out the saltiness of processed meat perfectly and can bring any cold cut to life.

 Honey mustard is the perfect choice of condiment for those who cannot handle the heat in their food.
 These types of mustard are perfect for any types of french fries, hamburgers, chicken strips, and so much more.

 As the name gives away, it is made from an equal ratio of honey and mustard to achieve such sweetness.
 Some companies even amp up the sweetness a little more by adding in more honey.

 To keep the mild flavor profile, it uses yellow seeds rather than the other two.
 It has a very smooth consistency, so it is still easily palatable despite its complexity, especially for kids.
 They can dip their chicken nuggets and enjoy them with their snacks.

 You can even whip some up at home.
-Take equal parts of honey and mustard and whisk them before pouring them in a little squeezy bottle to store them in the refrigerator.
+Take equal parts of honey and mustard and whisk them (any types of whisks will work here) before pouring them in a little squeezy bottle to store them in the refrigerator.

 Since it's very sweet, many people find it off-putting in their food and like it more as a side sauce, dip, or even a dressing.

 Instead of grinding the mustard seeds to create the smooth paste found in most mustards, this mustard uses whole-grain seeds.
 They are just lightly crushed, so they have a lot of texture.

 It's pungent and aromatic, packed with plenty of flavors.
 The flavor strength can be tweaked by altering the different blends of spices and their composition.

 And to pack a punch, it uses wine instead of water and the darker mustard seeds.
 A lot of people consider whole grain mustard a variation of Dijon.